svanhess/coalmine_ruby/README.md

       config.logger = Rails.logger
     end

 All uncaught exceptions are automatically logged.
-To manually log an exception to coalmine:
+To manually log an exception to coalmine from a controller:

     begin
       call_dangerous_method